 If you’re not desperate to squeeze a PC into a shoebox, and are prepared for a little heft without the full ATX tower aesthetic, then the lovely NZXT H200i or slightly larger Fractal Design Mini C will be perfect.

 Since we’re using a mini-ITX case we can use the same AMD motherboard that we have for the other three small form factor builds.
-The Fractal case, however, will also take the larger micro-ATX motherboards and that means we can make the step up to an X299 board and a 20-thread Core i9 7900X processor.
-With Intel rumoured to be dropping 10-core Comet Lake later this year, you might want to hold off until then.
-You could always opt for one of the upcoming core-heavy AMD Ryzen 3000 chips, too.
+The Fractal case, however, will also take the larger micro-ATX motherboards.
+But seeing as there are precious few mATX X470 boards around we’re upgrading to an Asus Strix X470-I board becuase it means we can make the step up to an X470 board and a 24-thread Ryzen 9 3900X processor, and actually take advantage of it.

 That means there’s practically no compromise with this sort of small form factor build, and because you’re not having to pay a premium for specialist mini components you could save a bit of cash too.

 The Mini C has plenty of space for sizeable cards, too.
 Just don’t go too overboard with a triple fan design and always check the card length against the case specs.
 With the Fractal, and only fans up front, any GPU under 315mm should fit snug.